 In its HCP, the District identified five mitigation measures that it intended to utilize to offset unavoidable take and to otherwise minimize take further.
-These are characterized in Table 10 below, along with the progress made for each, as of the end of the reporting period.
+These are characterized in Table 9 below, along with the progress made for each, as of the end of the reporting period.

-Most of these mitigation measures require concurrence and/or involvement of other parties, especially the City of Austin (City).
+Most of these mitigation measures require concurrence and/or involvement of other parties, especially the COA.

-The District and the City finalized and executed an Interlocal Agreement late in the FY 2019 reporting year.
+The District and the COA finalized and executed an ILA in FY 2019.
 This ILA, provided in Appendix B, will be instrumental in more robustly pursuing certain aspects of the mitigation measures in the upcoming years.
 Several of the activities characterized in Appendix C, describing progress toward the over-arching HCP goals, also relate to preparation for mitigation actions.

-Table 10.
+Table 9.
 Summary of Progress on Mitigation Measures

-HCP ID No. HCP Section 6.2.2.2 Mitigation Measures Progress or Status as of End of FY 2019 M-1 The District commits to supporting the operations of an existing refugium with facilities capable of maintaining backup populations of the Covered Species to preserve the capacity to re-establish the species in the event of the loss of population due to a catastrophic event such as an unexpected cessation of spring flow or a hazardous materials spill that decimates the species habitat.
+HCP ID HCD Section 6.2.2.2 Mitigation Massures Brogross or Status as of End of EV 2020 No. M-1 HCP Section 6.2.2.2 Mitigation Measures The District commits to supporting the operations of an existing refugium with facilities capable of maintaining backup populations of the Covered Species to preserve the capacity to re-establish the species in the event of the loss of population due to a catastrophic event such as an unexpected cessation of spring flow or a hazardous materials spill that decimates the species habitat.
 Such supplemental support would be provided through a commitment of in-kind, contracted support, and/or cash contributions that would contribute to: a.
 Continuing the study of salamander physiology and/or behavior, and b.
 Conserving field and captive populations.
-Under ILA Section VII.E, the City and District agreed that the District would periodically analyze water chemistry of the source water for the refugium.
+Progress or Status as of End of FY 2020 Under ILA Section VII.E, the City and District agreed that the District would periodically analyze water chemistry of the source water for the refugium.
 No sampling and analysis were conducted in the reporting year.
 M-2 The District, in cooperation with the City, commits to participating in conducting feasibility studies and, as warranted, pilot and implementation projects to evaluate the potential for beneficial subsurface DO augmentation of flow in the immediate vicinity of the spring outlets and improved surface DO augmentation in the outlets (only) during Extreme Drought conditions.
 In-kind, contracted support, and/or cash contributions, phased during the term of the permit, may be authorized for feasibility studies and, if a project is feasible, for the pilot study and implementation of the augmentation project.
 ILA Section VII.A describes the provisions under which these studies will be conducted.
 No other progress was made in the reporting year.